-There is adequate parking close by which is signed from the road.
+Where to park: There is adequate free parking close by which is signed from the road.
 The approach road is littered with massive potholes, take it slow and beware of oncoming traffic.

 Also known as Rubha nam Brathairean in Gaelic, Brothers’ Point is the most easterly point of the Trotternish peninsula.
-This breathtaking headland offers an awesome hike, however, it should only be attempted in good weather.
+This breathtaking headland offers an awesome hike which will be doable for most, however, it should only be attempted in good weather.

 There is some steep cliffside walking which can be dangerous in the rain or wind so take care if you decide to do the whole hike.
-The scenery from the point is nothing short of epic, with beautiful views of the sea, cliff face and of Mealt Falls in the distance.
-If you are lucky, you could even spot dolphins in the waters around here!
+The scenery from the point is nothing short of epic, with beautiful views of the sea, cliff face and Mealt Falls in the distance.
+This is a great place to spot wildlife on the Isle and Skye and if you are lucky, you could even see dolphins around here!